Pistonite/botw-recipe/README.md

 ## Troubleshooting
 If you are having issue on Arch Linux + Nvidia Driver, you may need to set the variable `__NV_PRIME_RENDER_OFFLOAD=1` to run the app.

+## FAQ

+#### Q: Monster Extract is missing
+Monster Extract randomizes the HP value, which makes it not that useful for WMC, especially for speedruns (which is the primary use of this tool).
+It might be added in the future.

+#### Q: Key items other than Sheikah Slate are missing
+Other key items such as Korok Seeds have parameters exactly like Sheikah Slate.
+Whenever you see Sheikah Slate in the result, you can replace it with the key item you want.

 ## Build
 You need:
 - Python